WcaleNieWolny/ProjectAyaya/readme.md

 In this stage we have 3 modes:

 * Single threaded (most stable)
-* Multi threaded (least stable, not production redy but likely  stable)
+* Multi threaded minecraft (least stable, not production redy but likely stable)
-* Gpu (Work in progress, experimental)
+* Multi threaded modded (requires a special mod, do not use in production!
+Only for 4k or UHD)